eclipse/paho.mqtt.cpp/README.md

 ### What's New in v1.4.0

-The v1.4 release is primarily concerned with reorganizing the sources and fixing a number of CMake build issues, particulary to get the Paho C submodule build working with the existing C library, fix transient deendencies, and get the Windows DLL (maybe, finally) working properly.
+The v1.4 release is primarily concerned with reorganizing the sources and fixing a number of CMake build issues, particularly to get the Paho C submodule build working with the existing C library, fix transient dependencies, and get the Windows DLL (maybe, finally) working properly.

 - Ability to build the Paho C library automatically (now working)
     - Reworked the CMake build so that 'PAHO_WITH_MQTT_C' option properly compiles the existing Paho C v1.3.13